sancht/flutter-assignment-country/README.md

 ## Instructions
 1. Clone the repository.
-2. Once completed, either:
-2a.
-Provide the link to your public repository, or
-2b.
-Send the compressed folder to us.
+2. Once completed, either: (a) Provide the link to your public repository, or (b) send the compressed folder to us.